HussainQadri/FIXParser/README.md

   - `TestRequest`
   - `ResendRequest`
   - `SequenceReset`
+- Provide an initial session layer for admin message construction, session state, sequence-number tracking, TestRequest responses, Logout handling, and resend requests for sequence gaps.
-- Unit tests for parser, dictionary, and heartbeat behaviour.
+- Unit tests for parser, dictionary, heartbeat, and session behaviour.

-The next stage is to build the session layer on top of this foundation: sequence-number handling, logon/logout state, heartbeat scheduling, resend flows, persistence, and transport.
+The next stage is to make the session layer more complete: heartbeat scheduling, resend/gap-fill replay, persistence, and transport.

 ## Why This Exists